 It is clear in v.
-6 that John is having a vision of all this as he writes what he sees.
+6 that John is having a vision as he writes what he sees.
 The first angel declared a message under the umbrella of the eternal gospel.
 That message is the perfect message for that especially dark time when the antichrist will be in power.
 That message, which somehow will be heard globally by all, is: (1) fear God, (2) give God glory and (3) worship God.
-That is the perfect message for the society then.
 Perhaps, God will have his angels, rather than people, deliver those precious words because of what Jesus once predicted:

 ...
 Night is coming, when no one can work.
 (John 9:4)